Everything Has Changed: Critical reception

+Commercial performance

-In the United States, "Everything Has Changed" peaked at number 32 on the US Billboard Hot 100 chart.
-On Billboard's airplay charts, it peaked at number eight on the Adult Pop Songs, number 11 on the Adult Contemporary, and number 14 on the Mainstream Top 40 charts.
-It had sold 1.1 million copies in the United States by November 2017.
-The Recording Industry Association of America (RIAA) certified the single double platinum for surpassing two million units based on sales and streaming.
-On the Canadian Hot 100, the single peaked at number 28.
-"Everything Has Changed" was a top-ten chart hit in other English-speaking countries, peaking at number five in Ireland, number seven in Scotland and the United Kingdom.
-It was certified gold in New Zealand, and platinum in Australia and the United Kingdom.
+In the United States, "Everything Has Changed" peaked at number 32 on the Billboard Hot 100.
+On Billboard's airplay charts, the track peaked at number 8 on Adult Pop Songs, number 11 on Adult Contemporary, and number 14 on Mainstream Top 40.
+The Recording Industry Association of America (RIAA) certified it double platinum for surpassing two million units based on sales and streaming.
+The track also charted in Ireland (5), Scotland (7), the United Kingdom (7), New Zealand (22), Australia (28), and Canada (28).
+It was certified triple platinum in Australia, as well as platinum in Brazil, New Zealand, and the United Kingdom.
+According to the Official Charts Company (OCC), "Everything Has Changed" is Swift's most-downloaded collaborative single in the United Kingdom, selling 373,400 downloads as of July 2021.